Selective Laser Sintering (SLS) Services

 If you take a walk down the beach along Lake Michigan, you can find large clumps of sand that are stuck together and dried out.
 If you grab a lump of sand like this, you’ll notice it is a hard lump – you can pick it up as one piece, but if you put pressure on it it will crumble.
 That sand is actually sintered together.
 It has a small molecular bond between the sand particles, but it can be easily broken up.

 Today, we have Direct Metal Laser Melting, or Laser Powder Bed Fusion of Metals.
 With the high strength and precision of lasers available today, we are able to get a full weld between the metal particles used.
-Whereas previously the metal parts created using SLS were too fragile, today using DMLM we can get nearly full-density metal parts right out of the printer.
+Whereas previously the metal parts created using SLS were too fragile, today using DMLM, instead of 3D laser sintering machines or 3D sintering, we can get nearly full-density metal parts right out of the printer.

 Can ceramics be used in SLS?